CompositionalIT/SAFE-Dojo/README.md

 code .
 ```

-To concurrently run the server and the client components in watch mode use the following command:
+Build and run in watch mode using the following command:

 ```bash
 dotnet run